cfoust/cy/docs/src/layouts.md

 }
 ```

-A node consists of a Janet struct with a `:type` property indicating the type of the node and a set of properties that describe how the node should appear.
+Every node consists of a Janet struct with a `:type` property indicating the type of the node and a set of properties that describe how the node should look and behave.
 The layout above describes a horizontal split (two nodes side by side).
 The client is attached to the left pane.

 A layout must have exactly one pane node where `:attached` is `true`.
 The attached node is the visual element to which the client's input (that does not match any bindings) is sent.